PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/tilemap-layer-object.rst

     :alt: The layer is created in the scene.

-When you save the scene, the |SceneCompiler|_ generate the code of the tilemap layer using the `createStaticLayer <https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html#createStaticLayer__anchor>`_ or `createDynamicLayer <https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html#createDynamicLayer__anchor>`_ methods.
+When you save the scene, the |SceneCompiler|_ generates the code of the tilemap layer using the `createStaticLayer <https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html#createStaticLayer__anchor>`_ or `createDynamicLayer <https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html#createDynamicLayer__anchor>`_ methods.

 In the next code, a new static layer is created, using the the ``World1`` layer data and the ``SuperMarioBros-World1-1`` tileset: